braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 {% endtab %}
 {% endtabs %}

-### Step 5: Leaving a Group Session on In-App Message Dismissal
+### Step 5: leaving a group session on in-app message dismissal

 When the in-app message is dismissed is an appropriate time to leave the SharePlay session and discard the session object.